-Hair loss or baldness is a genetic trait—but unlike what you may have been told, it’s not necessarily passed down from your maternal grandfather.
-Medical science has come to learn that baldness genes are actually passed down from both sides of the family—and they affect hair loss in women as well as men.
+Hair loss or baldness is a genetic trait.
+Unlike what you may have been told, it’s not necessarily passed down from your maternal grandfather.
+Medical science has come to learn that baldness genes are actually passed down from both sides of the family.
+They affect hair loss in women as well as men.
 Baldness genes may also skip generations and are utterly random in terms of which siblings (male or female) they will affect.
 They may even have very different effects on siblings in the same family.
-What causes hair loss for one member of the family may differ entirely from what causes another member’s, so it is best to not rule anything out before seeking a medical opinion.
+What causes hair loss for one member of the family may differ entirely from what causes other members.
+So it is best to not rule anything out before seeking a medical opinion.

 Male pattern baldness occurs in men whose hair follicles are sensitive to the hormone dihydrotestosterone, or DHT.
 Over time, DHT-sensitive hair (usually found on the top and front of the head) becomes weaker, finer, and eventually stops growing.
 However, even men who experience advanced hair loss typically have healthy hair follicles around the sides of the head.
 Even though these healthy hairs are exposed to DHT, they are resistant to this hormone and survive for a lifetime.

 This is the basis of surgical hair restoration.
 The procedure works by transplanting these DHT- resistant healthy hair follicles around the sides and back of the head, to the areas where more hair is needed (frontal and top).